BISO Home > Board Membership and Staff > Biographical Sketches of BISO Board Members

 Biographical Sketches of BISO Board Members

-Tilahun D. Yilma (NAS) is Professor of Virology and Director, International Laboratory of Molecular Biology for Tropical Disease Agents, School of Veterinary Medicine, University of California, Davis.
-He is nominated to serve as chair for a three year term.
-Dr. Yilma is a current member of the Committee on Human Rights of the NAS, NAE and IOM; NAS International Temporary Nominating Group for Class VI: Applied Biological, Agricultural, and Environmental Sciences.
+Tilahun D. Yilma (NAS) is Professor of Virology and Director of the International Laboratory of Molecular Biology for Tropical Disease Agents, School of Veterinary Medicine, University of California, Davis.
+Dr. Yilma is a current member of the Committee on Human Rights of the NAS, NAE and IOM, as well as the NAS International Temporary Nominating Group for Class VI: Applied Biological, Agricultural, and Environmental Sciences.
 Dr. Yilma is an immunologist whose research has focused on the development of recombinant vaccines and rapid diagnostic kits for the viral diseases of animals and humans.
 This work has produced the knowledge and the biotechnology required for the global eradication of rinderpest, a virus infecting cattle that has threatened the economies of developing countries in Asia and Africa.
 He received his PhD from the University of California, Davis in 1977.

 Robert S. Chen is the Director of CIESIN and a Senior Research Scientist.
-He is nominated to serve as a member for a three year term.
-Dr. Chen served as CIESIN’s deputy director from July 1998 to April 2006 and as CIESIN’s interim director from May 2006 to January 2007.
+Dr. Chen served as CIESIN’s deputy director from July, 1998 to April, 2006 and as CIESIN’s interim director from May, 2006 to January, 2007.
 He is also the manager and co-principal investigator of the Socioeconomic Data and Applications Center (SEDAC), a data center in the NASA Earth Observing System Data and Information System.
 He is currently secretary-general of the Committee on Data for Science and Technology (CODATA) of the International Council for Science (ICSU) and a member of the new ICSU ad hoc Strategic Coordinating Committee on Information and Data (SCCID).
 Dr. Chen has contributed to activities of the Intergovernmental Panel on Climate Change (IPCC) for more than a decade and currently serves as an ex officio member of the IPCC Task Group on Data and Scenario Support for Impacts and Climate Analysis (TGICA) and co-manager of the IPCC Data Distribution Center (DDC).
-He was recently appointed to the Committee on Spatial Data Enabling USGS Strategic Science in the 21st Century of the U.S. National Research Council (NRC) Board on Earth Sciences and Resources (BESR) and also serves as an ex officio member of the NRC Board on Research Data and Information (BRDI).
+He was recently appointed to the NRC's Committee on Spatial Data Enabling USGS Strategic Science in the 21st Century.
+He also serves as an ex-officio member of the NRC Board on Research Data and Information (BRDI).
 Dr. Chen received his PhD from the University of North Carolina at Chapel Hill.

 Lueny Morell is Director of University Relations for Latin America for Hewlett Packard (HP) Company.
-She is nominated to serve as a member for a three year term.
 She is responsible for developing and strengthening HP's ties to a select number of institutions in Latin America.
 Her job entails working with the higher education community and leading academic institutions on everything from research and student recruitment to customer and government relations and policy advocacy.
 She is also involved in curriculum development, advising industry, facilitating accreditation initiatives, supporting student and faculty research, and philanthropic projects.
 Before joining HP in 2002, Professor Morell had a 24-year career at the University of Puerto Rico, where she held various positions, both at the Mayaguez Campus (UPRM) and the system level.
 A full professor of chemical engineering, she was director of the UPRM Research and Development Center, a member to the Academic Senate and Administrative Board, and special assistant to the chancellor and dean of engineering in charge of strategic alliances, new educational initiatives, and outcome assessment.
 Professor Lueny also coordinated the ABET 2000 accreditation for UPRM.
 A licensed professional engineer and certified ABET evaluator, she has done professional consulting work and is a member of many professional and honorary societies, including Tau Beta Pi, Phi Kappa Phi, Sigma Xi, Alpha Delta Kappa, American Society of Electrical Engineers, and American Institute of Chemical Engineers.
 Professor Morell has more than 40 scientific and educational papers to her credit and has received the NAE Bernard M. Gordon Prize along with many honors during her academic career.
 Dr. Morell received her MSChe from Stanford University.

-To comment on this Web page or report an error, please send feedback to BISO Site Manager.
+To comment on this webpage or report an error, please send feedback to the BISO Site Manager.